ForgeRock/forgeops/helm/forgerock-metrics/README.md

 ### View Prometheus/Grafana

-The following script uses kubectl port forwarding to access Prometheus and Grafana UIs.
+The following script uses kubectl port forwarding to access the Prometheus and Grafana UIs.
 Run ./connect_prometheus.sh with the following flags:
 * -G (Grafana) or -P (Prometheus).
 * -n *namespace* \[optional\] : where Grafana/Prometheus is deployed.
 Default = monitoring.
 * -p *port* \[optional\] : Grafana uses local port 3000 and Prometheus 9090.
 If you want to use different ports, or need to access